0xCrypt0nic/SolidityJourney2025/weeks/week1/day2_soliditybasics/README.md

 ## Second Session: Setting Up Hardhat and MetaMask

 **Goal**: Configure a development environment for Ethereum smart contracts using Hardhat and MetaMask, leveraging your recent Node.js knowledge.

+### Tasks

+1. **Verify Node.js Installation**:

+   - Open a terminal (e.g., Command Prompt, Terminal, or VS Code integrated terminal).
+   - Run `node -v` and `npm -v` to confirm Node.js (version 18+) and npm are installed (from your refresher on 12 August).
+   - If not installed, download from [nodejs.org](https://nodejs.org/en/) and follow the installation prompts.
+   - Tip: If you hit issues, revisit [freeCodeCamp Node.js](https://www.freecodecamp.org/news/node-js-tutorial-for-beginners/).

+2. **Install Hardhat**:

+   - In your terminal, install Hardhat globally: `npm install --global hardhat`.
+   - Create a new project directory:
+     - Run `mkdir blockchain-training && cd blockchain-training`.
+     - Initialize a Node.js project: `npm init -y` (creates `package.json`).
+   - Set up Hardhat:
+     - Run `npx hardhat` in the `blockchain-training` directory.
+     - Select **"Create a basic sample project"** when prompted (this sets up a simple JavaScript project with an example contract).
+     - Follow the prompts to install dependencies (e.g., `npm install` if prompted).
+   - Expected outcome: A project folder with `contracts/`, `scripts/`, and `hardhat.config.js`.

+3. **Test Hardhat Setup**:
+   - Navigate to the `contracts/` folder and open `Lock.sol` (the example contract created by Hardhat).
+   - Compile the contract: Run `npx hardhat compile` in the terminal.
+   - Check for a successful compilation (look for an `artifacts/` folder and no errors in the terminal).
+   - If errors occur (e.g., missing dependencies), run `npm install` again or check [Hardhat Troubleshooting](https://hardhat.org/hardhat-runner/docs/troubleshooting).
+   - Take a screenshot of the terminal showing `npx hardhat compile` success.